mikke89/RmlUiDoc/pages/cpp_manual/decorators.md

                                                    const Rml::DecoratorInstancerInterface& interface) = 0;
 ```

-`InstanceDecorator()` will be called whenever a decorator needs to created using this instancer.
+`InstanceDecorator()` will be called whenever a decorator needs to be created using this instancer.
 It is passed with `name`, the name the decorator was created with, `properties`, the dictionary of the properties the RCSS rules defined for the decorator (see below), and `interface`, an interface for querying the current document state, such as for retrieving sprites.

 The property dictionary will contain an entry for every property in the decorator's property specification; if a value was not specified in the RCSS, then the default value will be put into the dictionary for you.
 If the decorator was created successfully, return it from the function.
 If not, return nullptr and any elements that would have used the decorator will ignore it.